happycollision/articles/2023-01-02-variant-system/article.md

 ## The architectural shift

-This entire article assumes you are working with a statically-generated, SPA-like application.
+This entire article assumes you are working with a statically generated, SPA-like application.
 If you have more control over the server hosting your static front end assets, perhaps another solution is possible, though this one might still be better suited to your needs.